AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 ### Sanity check

 First, let's make sure you successfully installed John the Ripper (JtR) and that its `john` program is working correctly.
 We'll do this by giving `john` two files.
 One file contains a fictional username and hashed password combination.
-The second file will contain the correct password.
-Given these two files, `john` should be able to apply the password guess to the hashed version of the password in the other file and tell us that the guess in the other file is correct.
+The second file will contain a (correct) "guess" of the un-hashed password.
+Given these two files, `john` should be able to apply the password guess in the one file to the hashed version of the password in the other file and tell us that the guess is correct.

+> :beginner: It's very easy to create a hashed version of a password, or any content, such as an arbitrary file.
+To make the hash in this sanity check, I used [the `shasum(1)` command](https://linux.die.net/man/1/shasum) on a GNU/Linux system:
+>
+> ```sh
+> $ echo -n "Sup3rs3kr3tP@24431w0rd" | shasum --algorithm 1
+> ced91977849c44fd009ba437c14c1b74f632fae6  -
+> ```
+>
+> Similarly, Windows users can use a Microsoft utility called the [File Checksum Integrity Verifier](http://support.microsoft.com/kb/841290).

-The file containing the username and password pair is called `sanitycheck.password.txt`.
+The file containing the username and hashed password pair is called `sanitycheck.password.txt`.
 It contains one line that looks like this:

 ```
 fsociety:ced91977849c44fd009ba437c14c1b74f632fae6
 ```

 On the left, at the start of the file, is a username.
 In this case, that's `fsociety`.
 Then there is the *field separator* character, a colon (`:`).
 Finally, there is the *hash value*.
 That hash is the obfuscated version of the password we need to guess.

-> :beginner: If you've never encountered a "hash" in this context before, this exercise might seem complex already.
-Searching the Internet for "hash" probably reveals more pages about cannabis than computer security at first, but adding "computer" to your searches will get you [many](http://www.webopedia.com/TERM/H/hashing.html), [many](http://unixwiz.net/techtips/iguide-crypto-hashes.html), [many](https://en.wikipedia.org/wiki/Hash_function) more [relevant results](http://www.computerhope.com/jargon/h/hashing.htm).
-Another tip for beginners, especially if you've found the regular Wikipedia article impenetrable, is to check if there is a "simple" version of the Wikipedia page.
-In this case, you're in luck: the [Simple Wikipedia article for "Cryptographic hash function"](https://simple.wikipedia.org/wiki/Cryptographic_hash_function) is relatively straightforward by comparison.
->
-> In the end, a "hash" in the context of computer security is simply a value that ("cryptographically") represents some other value.
-The idea, in theory, is that two different original values will never be represented by the same two ultimate values after they have been "hashed," and that it is infeasible to recover the original value from the hashed value. ([Watch these few minutes from "Crypto 101"](https://www.youtube.com/watch?v=3rmCGsCYJF8&t=20m6s) for a further explanation and some pictures depicting this.)
-In practice, however, weaknesses in cryptographic hash functions (whether by design due to flaws in their algorithm, or by mistakes introduced through their actual implementation) sometimes result in two different values being hashed to the same value.
-When this happens, the hash function is said to be "cryptographically broken," because if you can hash two different values and get the same resulting value (a situation known as a *hash collision*), then there is little point to the hash from a security perspective in the first place.
->
-> For the purposes of this exercise, we will assume there are no flaws in the hashing algorithm.
-In reality, this "sanity check" hash value uses a cryptographically broken algorithm called [SHA-1](https://en.wikipedia.org/wiki/SHA-1).
-To learn more about how SHA-1 is broken, and how to construct a *hash collision attack* yourself, read [Boston Key Party 2017 CTF: Prudentialv2](https://github.com/meitar/CTF/blob/master/2017/BKP/cloud/Prudentialv2/README.md).

 The file containing our guesses is called `sanitycheck.wordlist.txt`.
 It contains four lines and looks like this: